 What’s more, is that split-screen runs at 60 fps which is quite impressive.

-Epic Games have also revealed that Fortnite will be moving to its next-generation graphics engine, Unreal Engine 5, sometime 2021/early 2022.
+Epic Games have also revealed that Fortnite will be moving to its next-generation graphics engine, Unreal Engine 5, sometime in 2021/early 2022.

 See Amazon PS5 consoles & accessories here